ⓘ NOTE: This is a draft document by the Open Source Security Foundation (OpenSSF) Best Practices Working Group. Help to improve it on GitHub.

 and will deallocate it at some unspecified point in the future.
 Here, ptr-index

-Using the the ownership_returns
+Using the ownership_returns

 , ownership_takes